Skip to main content

 raise ValueError("Invalid query keywords")

-# Now safe to pass to AI
+# Now safe to pass to an agent

-return query_database(user_input, schema)
+return await query_database(user_input, schema)

 File Access Scope